Trauma may overcome us, but it does NOT define us!

 - Armed criminals roam the streets, verified news by police and city major, and still people stare unto their useless, idiotic smartphones because compensating the own insecurities, and the own bleak existence, has become so blasphemously normal… This life is the hell we all will die in, just that different evils may decide to become our killers.

-To accept the reality of the suffered loss.
+To accept the reality of your loss.

 To get rich, sniff loads of cocaine, dwell in luxury, kill the motherfucking freaks who opposed me, go unscathed, and kick the governments face in?
 Ooops, wishful thinking of a darker kind… LOL!

 Finished at 10:46 pm, and at 05.20 am my alarm clocks have to awaken me for another shift at work.
 Sometimes it sucks…